CdecPGL/minimal-serializer/README.md

 ### C#

-- .NET FrameWork or .NET Core which is compatible with .NET Standard 2.0
+- .NET Framework or .NET Core which is compatible with .NET Standard 2.0

 ## Install

 ### C++

-This is header only library.
+This is a header only library.

 Copy `minimal_serializer_cpp/include` directory to your project.